Egg Medical

 Venture Round in 2008

 SpePharm is a European specialty pharmaceutical company focused on acquiring, registering, and marketing high-value medicines primarily for the hospital market.
-The company specializes in oncology, hematology, and supportive care, offering medical products that assist clinicians in managing oral complications associated with radiotherapy or chemotherapy.
-SpePharm's management team possesses extensive global experience in the pharmaceutical sector, particularly with a deep understanding of the European regulatory landscape and the nuances of niche and orphan products.
-Their expertise allows them to implement innovative strategies and achieve notable successes in the field.
+The company specializes in oncology, hematology, and supportive care, offering medical products that aid in the local oral treatment and management of complications arising from radiotherapy or chemotherapy.
+SpePharm's management team possesses extensive global experience in the pharmaceutical sector, with a strong understanding of the European regulatory environment and a particular expertise in niche and orphan products.
+This strategic focus allows SpePharm to effectively address the needs of healthcare professionals and patients across Europe.

 Since its inception, BitWave has been dedicated to the development of a universal programmable transceiver, the Softransceiver RFIC.
 The technology will allow wireless carriers and cell phone manufacturers to deploy more services and devices in less time with additional functionality.